DiscordBot-PMMP/DiscordBot/API.md

 Discord does do some fancy weird things a lot like minecraft, so I've listed a few things that are important to note.

-`discord gateway v8` The default and current version DiscordBot/DiscordPHP uses.
+`discord gateway v10` The current version DiscordBot/DiscordPHP uses.

 + DM Channels (TODO Confirm on v8)
     + Each DM has its own channel however because discord makes ID's for those channels irrelevant of any user IDs so dphp sends a channel create event before any update to a DM such